OSPREYS NESTING, OYSTER BAY, LIVE WEBCAM

 • Source: PSEG Long Island - Osprey Project

-• Info: Live streaming osprey webcam in New York.
-The osprey nest showing is located in Oyster Bay.
 The Town of Oyster Bay extends from the north to south shores on central Long Island.

-More info: The webcam is installed by Long Island Power Authority (PSEG) to offer a sneak peek into the lives of the local osprey.
+More info: The webcam was installed by Long Island Power Authority (PSEG) to offer a sneak peek into the lives of the local osprey.
 Employees work throughout the year to balance PSEG Long Island’s commitment to deliver consistent, safe delivery of power for its customers with its commitment to being a good environmental steward.

 It is estimated that there are around 2,000 osprey pairs (active nests) on Long Island.
 The densest population of ospreys is on eastern Long Island, which is known for its shallow bays, creeks, and private islands allowing for protected nesting sites and an ample food source.